Dref360/obsidian-ai-companion/README.md

   <img src="images/context_menu.png" width="25%">
 </p>

-3. Receive an answer from ChatGPT and choose to replace the highlighted text with this new content.
+3. Receive an answer from ChatGPT and choose to replace or append the highlighted text with this new content.

 <p align="left">
   <img src="images/example.png" width="25%">